boyvanamstel/blog.boyvanamstel.nl/source/_posts/2013-06-05-recommended-podcasts.markdown

 Tweeting about [Instacast](http://vemedio.com/products/instacast3) made me review the podcasts I like.
 Why not share them here?

-<blockquote class="twitter-tweet"><p>Somehow I keep forgetting the name of 'Instacast' and have to look it up in my Applications folder.
-Such an awesome podcast app though.</p>&mdash; Boy van Amstel (@boyvanamstel) <a href="https://twitter.com/boyvanamstel/status/342187607129735168">June 5, 2013</a></blockquote>

 <!-- more -->

 Most shows on my list are Apple development and game orientated.
 I'm still looking for a few that cover web development.
 Anyway, in a _slightly_ particular order, these are the podcasts I enjoy listening to.